jrbinks/rancid-mellanox/README.md

 for the rancid 2 paradigm.
 This version is updated to work with the better framework of rancid 3.

-The originals had a specific `mlnxlogin`, however testing seems to show that the native `clogin` in rancid v3 works just fine, so while `mlnxlogin` is included for now, it is untested by me and not required.

 Installation
 ---

+- Copy `mlnxlogin` to your rancid bin location (`/usr/local/rancid/bin/` perhaps)
+- Modify the path to expect at the start of it if required
+- `chmod +x /usr/local/rancid/bin/mlnxlogin`
 - Copy mellanox.pm to your rancid libexec location (`/usr/local/rancid/lib/rancid` or somesuch)
 - Modify the path to perl at the start of it if required
 - `chmod +x /usr/local/rancid/libexec/mellanox.pm`
-- Tell rancid how to use it, edit `rancid.types.conf` (in `/usr/local/rancid/etc` or somesuch) and add:
+- Tell rancid how to use it, edit `rancid.types.conf` (in `/usr/local/rancid/etc` or the like) and add:
 ```
 mellanox;login;mlnxlogin